Code-Institute-Submissions/StevieinWaterford-beer-repositorty_SeptResub/README.md

 Started with a mobile frst approach and used DEV Tools to test compatability with all devices as much as possible.
 I checked HTML and CSS  through the validators  with no  real issues of concern

+### Implementation

-* The Website was tested on Google Chrome, Internet Explorer.
+* The Website was tested on Google Chrome.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5, iPhone6, iPhone7 and iPhone8.
 * This website is also compatible with iPad  and iPad Pro
 * A large amount of testing was done to ensure that all sections were linking correctly.

+### Results

+* I had the following issues when running my code through the CSS and HTMl validators.

+   * The sign-up.html page threw up two warnings

+   1) Consider using the h1 element as a top-level heading only.
+From line 46, column 17; to line 46, column 20

+   2) Section lacks heading.
+   From line 43, column 5; to line 43, column 29.

+   * My CSS threw up the following warning
+   1) Imported style sheets are not checked in direct input and file upload modes.

 ## Bugs

+I renamed it from section id to div id on line  43 .
+This passed with no issue.
+*  HTML -validator results: [index.html] (/workspace/assets/images/updated-screenshot..png)

+* I managed to put quotes around font family names which eliminated a warning.
+I was told by Tutor support not to worry about Imported
+Style Sheets as they are not checke.

-On one of the pages the margin of the h1 element had user agent margin top of 35px and bottom of 35px, I wanted to make sure this was not the case so I overrode this in the stylesheet.
+On one of the pages the margin of the h1 element had user agent margin top of 35px and bottom of 35px, I wanted to make sure this was not the case so I overrode this in the stylesheet in my first attempt at the project.

 `h1 {
 margin-block-start: 0;